 - For an extra smooth sauce, then you can use your blender to make it or add the ingredients all at once in your food processor and process on high speed.
 Adding the herbs as a second phase allows you to pulse to hold on some texture, but that's optional.

-- Be sure to use ripe avocado without any dark bitter spots for best flavor.
+- Be sure to use ripe avocado without any dark bitter spots for the best flavor.

 What if I don't have a food processor?

 You can easily use a blender to make it.
-Although be sure to add the herbs after all the other ingredients were blended to smooth first so you can only do a few gentle pulse.
+A high-speed blender would work great but a regular blender is fine too.
+However be sure to add the herbs after all the other ingredients were blended to smooth first so you can only do a few gentle pulses.

 You can play around with the herbs depending on what you already have on hand.
 Try to include parsley if you can, but then you can swap the cilantro for basil, mint or dill.
 This recipe is a fun way to use any leftover herbs!
 Also: